NolanOhnemus/Text-Based-Indiana-Jones-Game/README.md

 ## Overview

 This project is a C++ recreation of the classic **Hunt the Wumpus** game, reimagined as an Indiana Jones–inspired text adventure.
-It showcases algorithmic game design, interactive storytelling through the console, and thoughtful state-driven logic—all crafted for clarity and engagement.
+It showcases algorithmic game design, interactive storytelling through the console, and thoughtful state-driven logic, all crafted for clarity and engagement.

 ## Objective